 As long as you see “just looking” as a stepping stone instead of a cliff, you can make the sale.

-We hear, often at the close of a sale, This product isn’t what we want.
+We hear, often at the close of a retail sale, This product isn’t what we want.
 What they are really saying with such a general statement is We want to get away from you, and We don’t want to hurt your feelings.
-Instead of trying to show them more products or ask them more questions, turn over the sale to someone else.
+Instead of trying to show them more products or ask them more questions, turn over the sale to another sales associate.
 Sometimes personalities just aren’t a fit and acknowledging that happens before they walk out the door can boost your conversion rates substantially.

 We hear, You're over-priced.
 The danger is you start to believe them and then try to find a way to lower your price.
 Once that happens, you have become more of a commodity.
 Price doesn’t make something a good value, people do.